KoboseHome/MMM-NOAAWeatherForecast/README.md

 ## For Module Developers

 This module broadcasts a notification when it receives a weather update.
 The notification is `OPENWEATHER_FORECAST_WEATHER_UPDATE` and the payload contains OpenWeather's JSON weather forecast object for the One Call API.
 For details on the weather object, see <https://openweathermap.org/api/one-call-3>.

+## Contributing

+If you find any problems, bugs or have questions, please open a GitHub issue in this repository.

+Pull requests are of course also very welcome 🙂

+### Developer commands

+- `node --run lint` - Run linting checks.
+- `node --run lint:fix` - Fix linting issues.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Credits